-The Education Incubator Team are looking forward to supporting students’ anti-racism project ideas, and empowering the students to disseminate this necessary work across the University of Exeter.
-In this blog, the Incubator Project Manager, Dr Tom Ritchie reflects on Radical Pedagogies, a project he ran as a student at the University of Kent which focused on decolonising the curriculum and anti-racist pedagogies.
-Throughout the blog, he gives some practical tips for students and staff to use when they are applying for the anti-racism project funds.
+The Education Incubator Team are working with the Unlearn Collective to support students’ anti-racist project ideas.
+We look forward to empowering the students to disseminate work on these necessary projects across the University of Exeter and beyond.
+In this blog, the Incubator Project Manager, Dr Tom Ritchie reflects on Radical Pedagogies, a project he ran as a student at the University of Kent, which focused on decolonising the curriculum and anti-racist pedagogies.
+Throughout the blog, he gives some practical tips for students to use when applying for the anti-racism and gender safety project funds.

 What became quickly apparent in this class – full of other PhD students and Early-Career Researchers – was that the majority felt that decolonisation – along with the variety of challenges to successful teaching – was not their priority to address in their day-to-day roles.

 The only other dissenter to this view was an English Literature PhD student, Claire Hurley.
 We spoke after the class and decided that if no-one else was going to try to fix these challenges, then we would try in our spare time.
 Our idea for what eventually became ‘Radical Pedagogies’ grew out of our collective frustration at this shirking of responsibility and type of inertia in universities, particularly when it came to resolving the prevalent challenges and barriers that students face year in and year out.